When cryodestruction of the cervix is performed. Vaginal discharge after cryodestruction. Painfulness of the procedure and possible consequences

 • will take a smear from the cervix;

-Colposcopy is a gynecological procedure during which the doctor examines the entrance and walls of the vagina, as well as the vaginal part of the cervix.
+Colposcopy is a gynecological procedure during which the doctor examines the opening and walls of the vagina, as well as the vaginal part of the cervix.

-The next step in preparatory stage is the establishment of the final diagnosis on the basis of the conducted studies and the results of the analyzes.
+The next step in preparatory stage is to make a final diagnosis based on the research and test results.
 If a woman agrees to cryodestruction, the doctor will definitely tell her about the technique, how the procedure will take place, mention possible sensations and describe the recovery period.

-On the appointed day, the patient must come to the doctor for the procedure.
-Cryodestruction is performed on a gynecological chair, and the entire treatment process takes place in several stages.
+On the appointed day, the patient must come to see the doctor for the procedure.
+Cryodestruction is performed on a gynecological chair, and the entire treatment process occurs in several stages.

-To control the effectiveness of the treatment, the doctor prescribes a second appointment after 14–21 days.
+To monitor the effectiveness of the treatment, the doctor prescribes a second appointment after 14–21 days.

 After six months from the date of cryodestruction, the woman undergoes a cytological examination of the uterine cavity.
 If necessary, the doctor will take a smear and perform a colposcopy.

-Immediately after performing cryodestruction, the following manifestations are possible:
+Immediately after cryodestruction, the following manifestations are possible:

 • feeling of general weakness or fatigue;